-- •results from, and any delays in, clinical trials; - •announcements of regulatory approval, failure to obtain regulatory approvals or receipt of a "complete response letter" from the FDA with respect to any of our product candidates; - •announcements with respect to the outcome, impact, effects or results of our evaluation of corporate, strategic, financial and financing alternatives, including the terms, timing, structure, value, benefits and costs of any corporate, strategic, financial or financing alternative and our ability to complete one at all; - ·our need to raise additional funds; - •announcements relating to changes to our capital structure including a reorganization, recapitalization, share split or reverse share split, exchange of shares, or any similar equity restructuring transaction; - •the sentiment of retail investors including the perception of our clinical trial results by such retail investors, which investors may be subject to the influence of information provided by social media, third party investor websites and independent authors distributing information on the internet; - •delays in the commercialization of oral sulopenem, sulopenem or any future product candidates; - •manufacturing and supply issues related to our development programs and commercialization of oral sulopenem, sulopenem or any of our future product candidates; - •quarterly variations in our results of operations or those of our competitors; - •changes in our earnings estimates or recommendations, or withdrawal of coverage, by securities analysts;
+- •results from, and any delays in, clinical trials; - •announcements of regulatory approval, failure to obtain regulatory approvals or receipt of a "complete response letter" from the FDA with respect to any of our product candidates; - •announcements with respect to the outcome, impact, effects or results of our evaluation of corporate, strategic, financial and financing alternatives, including the terms, timing, structure, value, benefits and costs of any corporate, strategic, financial or financing alternative and our ability to complete one at all; - ·our need to raise additional funds; - •announcements relating to changes to our capital structure including a reorganization, recapitalization, share split or reverse share split, exchange of shares, or any similar equity restructuring transaction; - •the sentiment of retail investors including the perception of our clinical trial results by such retail investors, which investors may be subject to the influence of information provided by social media, third party investor websites and independent authors distributing information on the internet; - •delays in the commercialization of oral sulopenem, sulopenem or any future product candidates; - •manufacturing and supply issues related to our development programs and commercialization of oral sulopenem, sulopenem or any of our future product candidates; - $\hbox{\bf •quarterly variations in our results of operations or those of our competitors}; \\$ - •changes in our earnings estimates or recommendations, or withdrawal of coverage, by securities analysts; - •announcements by us or our competitors of new product candidates, significant contracts, commercial relationships, acquisitions or capital commitments;

-- •announcements by us or our competitors of new product candidates, significant contracts, commercial relationships, acquisitions or capital commitments; - •announcements relating to future development or license agreements including termination of such agreements; - •adverse developments with respect to our intellectual property rights or those of our principal collaborators; - •commencement of litigation involving us or our competitors; - •changes in our board of directors, management, or key scientific personnel; - •new legislation in the United States relating to the prescription, sale, distribution or pricing of drugs; - •product liability claims, other litigation or public concern about the safety of oral sulopenem, sulopenem or future products; - •failure to comply or regain compliance with the Nasdaq Capital Market continued listing requirements; - •market conditions in the healthcare market in general, or in the antibiotics segment in particular, including performance of our competitors; - •publication of research reports about us or our industry, or antibiotics in particular; - •changes in the market valuations of similar companies; - •sales of large blocks of our ordinary shares by our existing shareholders; and - •general economic conditions in the United States and abroad, including resulting from geo-political actions, including war and terrorism, natural disasters, including earthquakes, hurricanes, typhoons, floods and fires, public health crises, or pandemics, like COVID-19.
+- •announcements relating to future development or license agreements including termination of such agreements; - •adverse developments with respect to our intellectual property rights or those of our principal collaborators; - •commencement of litigation involving us or our competitors; - •changes in our board of directors, management, or key scientific personnel; - •new legislation in the United States relating to the prescription, sale, distribution or pricing of drugs; - •product liability claims, other litigation or public concern about the safety of oral sulopenem, sulopenem or future products; - •failure to comply with the Nasdaq Capital Market continued listing requirements; - •market conditions in the healthcare market in general, or in the antibiotics segment in particular, including performance of our competitors; - •publication of research reports about us or our industry, or antibiotics in particular; - •changes in the market valuations of similar companies; - •sales of large blocks of our ordinary shares by our existing shareholders; and - •general economic conditions in the United States and abroad, including resulting from geo-political actions, including war and terrorism, natural disasters, including earthquakes, hurricanes, typhoons, floods and fires, public health crises, or pandemics.

 In addition, the stock market in general, or the market for equity securities in our industry, may experience extreme volatility unrelated to our operating performance.
 In recent years, the market for pharmaceutical and biotechnology companies in particular has experienced significant price and volume fluctuations that have often been unrelated or disproportionate to changes in the operating performance of the companies whose shares are experiencing those price and volume fluctuations.
 These broad market fluctuations may adversely affect the trading price or liquidity of our ordinary shares regardless of our actual operating performance.
 Any sudden decline in the market price of our ordinary shares could trigger securities class-action lawsuits against us.
 If any of our shareholders were to bring such a lawsuit against us, we could incur substantial costs defending the lawsuit and the time and attention of our management would be diverted from our business and operations.
-For example, we and our Chief Executive Officer and Chief Financial Officer have been named as defendants in a putative class action lawsuit following our announcement in July 2021 that the FDA issued a CRL in connection with our NDA for oral sulopenem for the treatment of uUTIs, stating that the FDA was unable to approve the application in its present form.
-See "Risks Related to our Financial Position and Capital Requirements-We and our Chief Executive Officer and Chief Financial Officer have been named as defendants in a lawsuit that could result in substantial costs and divert management's attention."
 We also could be subject to damages claims if we are found to be at fault in connection with a decline in our share price.